gohugoio/hugo/content/content-management/front-matter.md

 ## Variables

 There are a few predefined variables that Hugo is aware of and utilizes.
-The user can also create any variable they want.
-These will be placed into the `.Params` variable available to the templates.

-{{% note %}}
-Field names are always normalized to lowercase (e.g., `camelCase: true` is available as `.Params.camelcase`) for both Hugo's built-in *and* user-defined variables.
-{{% /note %}}

-### Required variables
+### Required

 `title`
 : The title for the content